hbowie/softdevbigideas/ideas/Configuration Management.md

 Body:

-As with many safety and quality practices, <a href="https://en.wikipedia.org/wiki/Configuration_management" target="ref">configuration management</a> is often most visible by its absence.
+As with many safety and quality practices, <a href="https://en.wikipedia.org/wiki/Configuration_management" class="reflink" target="ref">configuration management</a> is often most visible by its absence.

 As in...